Blog post updated 02/15/2019

 A Note on Staining

 Many articles on the internet mention staining as an issue with ceramic braces.
-The original ceramic braces did tend to stain (especially if they were made with a cheaper plastic).
+The original ceramic braces did tend to stain (especially if they were made with cheaper plastic).
 The ceramic braces of today do not have this problem.

 However, the wire on braces is normally held in place with little rubber bands called ligatures.
 These are used for both metal braces and ceramic braces.
 These ligatures can stain, especially if you smoke, or drink beverages that typically stain teeth (coffee, wine, tea, etc.)